codecalligrapher/data-science-syllabus/interview-questions/statistics.md

 Informal method, $2X \in [-2a, 2a]$ and $Y\in[-a, a]$.
 Probability is $\frac{1}{}$

 ### There are four people in an elevator and four floors in a building.
 What’s the probability that each person gets off on a different floor?
-This is a basic permutation/counting question:
+"This is a basic permutation/counting question:
 $$
 \frac{\text{Number of ways for 4 people to get off on 4 floors}}{\text{Number of ways each passenger can get off the elevator}} = \frac{5C1\cdot 4C1\cdot 3C1\cdot 2C1 \cdot 1C1}{5\cdot 5\cdot5\cdot5\cdot5}
-$$
+$$"

 #### Make an unfair coin fair
 Mathematician John von Neumann is credited with figuring out how to take a biased coin (whose probability of coming up heads is p, not necessarily equal to 0.5) and “simulate” a fair coin.
 Simply flip the coin twice.
 If it comes up heads both times or tails both times, then flip it twice again.
 Eventually, you’ll get two different flips — either a heads and then a tails, or a tails and then a heads, with each of these two cases equally likely.
 Once you get two different flips, you can call the second of those flips the outcome of your “simulation.”